kubernetes-sigs/nfs-subdir-external-provisioner/README.md

 * You also need to provide the `DOCKER_IMAGE` secret specifying your Docker image name, e.g., `quay.io/[username]/nfs-subdir-external-provisioner`.

-## NFS limitations
+## NFS provisioner limitations/pitfalls
+* The provisioned storage is not guaranteed.
+You may allocate more than the NFS share's total size.
+The share may also not have enough storage space left to actually accommodate the request.
 * The provisioned storage limit is not enforced.
-An application can expand to use all the available storage regardless of the provisioned size.
+The application can expand to use all the available storage regardless of the provisioned size.
-* Storage resize/expansion operations are therefore also not supported.
-You will get an error: `Ignoring the PVC: didn't find a plugin capable of expanding the volume; waiting for an external controller to process this PVC.`
+* Storage resize/expansion operations are not presently supported in any form.
+You will end up in an error state: `Ignoring the PVC: didn't find a plugin capable of expanding the volume; waiting for an external controller to process this PVC.`